mward19/visualize_voxels/README.md

 ![Example visualization](default_visualization.gif)

+`visualize_voxels` was written especially with inline Jupyter notebook visualization in mind, but also works perfectly well in standard `.py` scripts.

 More is possible by setting keyword arguments.
 Here is the same array visualized at a higher frame rate through a different axis with a helix plotted in red within the volume:

 ![Helix visualization](helix_visualization.gif)